US Made Supply

 What is the DOT fire extinguisher requirement for hazmat vehicles?

 Hazmat transport requires a minimum 10 B:C rating under 49 CFR §393.95.
 A 10 lb ABC extinguisher (rated 4-A:80-B:C) is the standard choice.
 For bulk fuel haulers, consider a 20 lb unit for maximum suppression capacity.
+The extinguisher is one piece of the hazmat equipment list: 49 CFR Part 397 covers driving and parking, attended-vehicle rules, written route plans for explosives, and the spill-response gear placarded loads carry alongside the cab extinguisher.

 Can I use a B:C-only extinguisher instead of ABC?